 Once my testing came back, my doctor and I went over a step by step plan with the ultimate goal to be off of medication for good.
 The first course of action was evaluating my diet.
 As a Nutritionist, I felt confident I was making healthy decisions.
 And on paper, I was.
 Until you put that paper up against my food sensitivity tests.
 Many of the “healthy choices” I was making were not healthy for me.
 That morning scramble with spinach and mushrooms was a huge trigger.
-My histamine levels were high and DAO low, so regularly eating histamine-promoting eggs was out.
+My histamine levels were high and DAO low.
 I also had food sensitivities to spinach and mushrooms.
 So essentially my healthy breakfast was starting my day off with big dose of inflammation.
 This strengthened my belief that healthy is not a one-size-fits-all thing.
 What is healthy for one person might not be for another.
 Which is why GeneFood’s nutrition plans make so much sense to me.

 I immediately started a gluten free, dairy free, soy free diet and started avoiding the foods on my sensitivity tests.
 The food sensitivity tests my doctor ran included indications for allergies and sensitivites.
 With the help of a Registered Dietitian, I made a “do not eat” list and a “eat sometimes” list.
 My “do not eat” list included anything that tested as a 4 or higher (out of 5) for allergies.
 My “eat sometimes” list included anything that tested 4 or higher (out of 5) for sensitivity.
 I see this list as fluid.
 When I’m having a flair up, I adhere to it strictly.
 When I’m feeling good, I am easier on myself.
 This allows me to stay in tune with my body and indulge or restrict accordingly.